bRezha/The-odin-project/README.md

 # html-basic
-This repo is my Journey to learn Basic html practice make perfect
+This repo is my Journey to learn html,css,js Basic from The Odin Project curiculum. practice make perfect.
+I'll make it.. !